PDE-Constrained Optimization Models and Pseudospectral Methods for Multiscale Particle Dynamics: Numerical Method for the Optimization Model

 \subsection{Pseudospectral method for the adjoint equation}

 For the optimization problem, we have a pair of coupled PDEs: the forward PDE with an initial time condition, and the adjoint equation with a final time condition.
-Hence, one cannot use a standard time-stepping scheme, as there are Laplacians of opposite signs in the forward and adjoint equations; the adjoint equation is unstable `forward in time'.

-One approach is to apply a backward Euler method for the time derivative in the state equation, with the adjoint operator applied to the adjoint equation, whereupon a huge-scale coupled system of equations is obtained from matrices arising at each time-step.
-These may be tackled using a preconditioned iterative method, following the methodology in \cite{PS13,PSW12,SW10}, for instance.
+Due to the inclusion of Laplacians of opposite sign in the two equations, one must be careful when using a standard time-stepping scheme, since one of the equations will be of backward parabolic form, leading to a (possible) lack of well-posedness and numerical instability.
+For example, the optimality system presented in \eqref{AdvDiff}, \eqref{Adjoint}, and \eqref{Gradient} results in the adjoint equation being unstable `forward in time'.
+One possible approach is to apply a backward Euler method for the time derivative in the state equation, with the adjoint operator applied to the adjoint equation, whereupon a huge-scale coupled system of equations is obtained from matrices arising at each time-step.
+These may be tackled using a preconditioned iterative method, following methodology in e.g., \cite{PS13,PSW12,SW10}, but note that the systems considered were sparse whereas our systems are dense.
 As above, as well as boundary conditions in time, there are also boundary conditions in space.

-In contrast, in order to utilize our efficient and accurate forward solver, we reverse time in the adjoint problem, resulting in a set of well-posed equations with initial conditions.
-However, the forward and adjoint equations are coupled non-locally in time; the adjoint equation requires the value of the state variable at later times, so the two equations cannot be solved simultaneously.
-This difficulty is addressed using the fixed point algorithm presented in the next section.
+In contrast, in order to utilize our efficient and accurate forward solver, for our fixed-point approach we reverse time in the adjoint problem, resulting in a set of well-posed equations with initial conditions.
+For this approach, the forward and adjoint equations are coupled non-locally in time; the adjoint equation requires the value of the state variable at later times, so the two equations cannot be solved simultaneously.
+By contrast, the Newton--Krylov approach allows us to tackle state and adjoint equations simultaneously.